There's a story breaking today that this is a watershed event in American cultural history.

 My God, these people are babied.

-I'm telling you, and the drill sergeants' hands are tied.
+And the drill sergeant's hands are tied.

-They can't yell at them, they can't do nothing to them, they gotta baby and call them.
+They can't do nothing to them.

 Okay.

-I I was my drill sergeant there and I was there watching them.
+I was my drill sergeant there and I was there watching them.

 Why do you think this attitude change is coming in?

-Pretty much, pretty much.
+Pretty much.

 Thank you for the comments, Joe.

-That's very helpful.
+It was very helpful.

-I'm Mark Belling sitting in for Rush.
+I'm Mark Belling, sitting in for Rush.

-I'm Mark Bellings sitting in for Rush.
+I'm Mark Belling, sitting in for Rush.

 It's been a pleasure doing the show the last couple of days.

-We've been talking about story in today's New York Times about how the military has disciplining and court-martialing some drill instructors who have taken things too far.
+We've been talking about a story in today's New York Times about how the military has disciplining and court-martialing some drill instructors who have taken things too far.

 Anyone can take anything too far.

-The thing that's important for us to understand though is what it is that we are training these young men and women for.
+The thing that's important for us to understand, though, is what it is that we are training these young men and women for.

 We are training them to do things that most of us would never do ourselves.